Hagley Oval development gets go-ahead

 What do you think of the Hagley Oval decision?

-Canterbury Cricket's controversial plan to develop Hagley Oval as an international venue has been given the thumbs-up by the Environment Court.
+Canterbury Cricket's controversial plans to develop Hagley Oval as an international venue have been given the thumbs up by the Environment Court.

-In a decision released today, Judge Jane Borthwick granted interim resource consent to develop the venue, subject to several conditions.
+In a decision released today, Judge Jane Borthwick granted interim resource consent to develop the venue, subject to a number of conditions.

 The application, lodged with the Christchurch City Council late last year, drew more than 200 submissions from the public.